marketingparadise/pedido-minimo-para-woocommerce/readme.txt

 = Can I customize the message shown to the user? =

-Currently, the plugin displays a default message on the cart.
-We plan to offer more customization options in future versions.
+Yes, the plugin has a field to customize the message.

 = Is it compatible with my theme? =